What is USAv3?

 How can I get involved right now?

-Who is Marcos?
+Who is leading this movement?